kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/27 - The Corrupted Temple III  (11-2-25).md

 		- Valindra asked what my husband's name was, Hades.
 Her history books do mention him.
 		- Rem wants to go to Valdrheim, said he'd never go to the underworld.
 		- Ria said we are less beholden to Mastenovti than the Rexum.
 		- I said I don't mind going to Valdrheim first, but if we don't ever go to the underdark, I will part ways with them.
+Lewis said he was with me, as did Valindra.